RipHooni/Expense-Tracker/README.md

 Command-line expense tracker built with Python:

-## Installation

-1. Clone the repository or download the source code.
-2. Navigate to the project directory in your terminal.

 ## Usage
 - **Add an Expense**: Record a new expense with a description and amount.
   ```sh